- Storyland in the San Francisco Zoo

 (Originally published by Ocean Beach Bulletin)

-Last fall, Mark Lukach wrote for the Ocean Beach Bulletin a fine article about the annual reunion of surfers at Kelly's Cove, Ocean Beach's northernmost meeting of sand and sea just below the Cliff House.
-Lore, legend and some long memories identify this patch of rock, sand and eddying swells as the birthplace of San Francisco surfing, where inner-tube paddlers gave way over the years to longboarders on wooden planks, and then to the neoprene-clad riders of fish-tails and quad-finned carbon-fiber creations of today.
+In 2010, Mark Lukach wrote a fine article for the Ocean Beach Bulletin about the annual reunion of surfers at Kelly's Cove, Ocean Beach's northernmost meeting of sand and sea just below the Cliff House.
+Lore, legend, and some long memories identify this patch of rock, sand, and eddying swells as the birthplace of San Francisco surfing, where over the years inner-tube paddlers gave way to longboarders on wooden planks, who passed a metaphorical torch to today's neoprene-clad riders of fish-tails and quad-finned carbon-fiber boards.

-In the late 19th and early 20th centuries, long before the advent of surf culture in California, the land around Kelly's Cove was usually called "Cliff House Beach."
+In the late nineteenth and early twentieth centuries, long before the advent of surf culture in California, the future Kelly's Cove was often called "Cliff House Beach."
 It was a popular place for snapshots.
-Locals and tourists wearing their bowlers and suits or sand-sweeping dresses would pose to be photographed, with Seal Rocks to their side and the monumental Victorian Cliff House looming behind.
+Men wearing bowler hats and women in sand-sweeping dresses would pose for photographs with Seal Rocks to their side and the monumental Victorian Cliff House looming behind.

-In addition to overdressed visitors of modest propriety, Ocean Beach also attracted free spirits, eccentrics and visionaries.
-It was a common belief at the turn of the 20th century that salt water, ocean breezes and even "sand-baths" improved physical well-being.
-Men subscribing to these theories soon were running, swimming and doing various calisthenics at Ocean Beach.
+In addition to overdressed visitors of propriety, the beach also attracted free spirits, eccentrics, and visionaries.
+It was a common belief at the turn of the twentieth century that salt water, ocean breezes, and even "sand-baths" improved physical well-being.
+Men subscribing to these theories soon were running, swimming, and doing various calisthenics at Ocean Beach.

-Long before our nation's obsession with exercise programs, these early aficionados of open-air workouts dressed in singlets or exercise suits of their own design and were seen as slightly odd.
+Long before our nation's obsession with exercise programs, these early aficionados of open-air workouts, dressed in singlets or exercise suits of their own design, were seen as slightly odd.
 And many were.
-With the exception of large yearly runs by the Olympic Club and other fraternal groups, exercise at the beach brought to the minds of most people a stereotype: an older man in strange swimwear who was a bit of a hermit and curmudgeon, and who professed wild ideas.
+With the exception of large yearly runs by the Olympic Club and other fraternal groups, exercise at the beach brought to the minds of most people a stereotype: an older man in strange swimwear who was a bit of a hermit and curmudgeon, and perhaps a spouter of wild philosophies.

 “We used to save all the dough we could during the week—bottles, cans turned in for recycling—and nip the 7 streetcar to Playland at the Beach.
 We’d spend all our dough there on rides and candy, and then we went over to Kelly’s to build a huge fire.
 Nothing a kid likes better than making a big fire out of driftwood.
 The guy we thought was Kelly had a platform with a windbreak up on the rocks, no roof.
 It was made of driftwood and he had his own little fire pit.
 It was like he lived there.